"An investment in knowledge pays the best interest" - Benjamin Franklin

 If there's one thing Internet marketing does is move and change.
 Quickly.
 It's a challenge for even those whose full time jobs it is to keep up with it all - let alone SMB owners or marketers whose time is divided across 100 or so other hats.
 Not to mention our constant drive to develop ourselves professionally and satiate our innate curiosity.
 Learning could easily be a full time job and a half, am I right?

 While we are starting to come to terms with the fact that college education just doesn't pay off as well as it used to.
-Tuition costs are rising RAPIDLY and the payoff just doesn't seem all that great.
+Tuition costs are rising RAPIDLY and the payoff just doesn't seem all that great, finding a job in singapore is way different now.

 I recently read an interesting article that shows that "rich people" don't look at formal education as a means to higher income, but rather specialized and focused learning.
 Seems to make sense I suppose - a fairly functional approach.